jmishra17/ember-cli-import/README.md

 An ember addon that lets you generate ember models from an external schema source

-An ember-cli addon that lets one export a json schema and all models, their relationships and attirbutes in your app

 ## Installation

 * `git clone` this repository